OSGConnect/TOREVIEW-tutorial-makeflow-quickstart/README.md

     19150584.0   dbala           4/1  11:54   0+00:00:40 I  0   0.0  condor.sh fibonacci.bash 20 > fib.20.out
     19150585.0   dbala           4/1  11:54   0+00:00:20 I  0   0.0  condor.sh fibonacci.bash 10 > fib.10.out

-The above output shows that the master is running and the two workers are waiting in the queue.
+The above output shows that the master is running and two workers are waiting in queue.
 The master process is a local condor job so it starts quickly.
-The two worker jobs are distributed on OSG machines and they are waiting for resources.
+The worker jobs are distributed on OSG machines and they are waiting for resources.
 All jobs would complete in few minutes.

-## What next?
+## What's next?

 This tutorial explains the basics of Makeflow on the OSG with a toy example of generating fibonacci sequence.
-Also check the examples on makeflow-R and makeflow-GROMACS that show how to run real applications on the OSG with Makeflow.
+Next, check the examples on makeflow-R and makeflow-GROMACS that show how to run real applications on the OSG with Makeflow.

 ## Getting Help
 For technical questions about Makeflow,  contact [Cooperative Computing Lab (cclab)](http://ccl.cse.nd.edu/software/help/).